-Rebhuhn and the Red Storm are coming off a historic campaign in 2013-2014, which saw St. John's win its third BIG EAST Championship crown and secure its first-ever NCAA Tournament berth.
+Rebhuhn and the Red Storm enjoyed a historic campaign in 2013-2014, which saw St. John's win its third BIG EAST Championship crown and secure its first-ever NCAA Tournament berth.
 Despite returning only one starter from the previous season, Rebhuhn in 2014 was named BIG EAST Conference Coach of the Year for the second time in his career after guiding the Red Storm to a 16-8 record, No. 62 national ranking and top seed in the BIG EAST Tournament.
 In the conference tournament, St. John's only surrendered one point in three matches en route to its first BIG EAST title since 1991.
 In addition, three Red Storm student athletes - BIG EAST Tournament Most Outstanding Player Erick Reyes, BIG EAST Freshman of the Year Robert Livi and Vaidik Munchsaw - earned All-BIG EAST honors, while the team traveled to Gainesville, Fla. on May 10 to partake in the NCAA Tournament for the first time in school history.
 St. John's scored a 4-3 road victory over No. 68 Yale on March 29 and the Red Storm's 5-2 victory over Niagara on April marked Rebhuhn's 150th win as head coach of the St. John's men's tennis program.
 During the 2013 fall season, Rebuhn saw student-athletes claim individual titles at the Farnsworth Invitational and Columbia Invitational.

 Despite injuries that plagued the team throughout the fall season, the 2013 outdoor season saw Rebhuhn's squad go 3-1 in the BIG EAST Championship, including wins over higher seeds Georgetown and DePaul, to take a fifth place.
 The Red Storm was led by its three seniors, including Vasko Mladenov, whom Rebhuhn helped guide to a program record 10-match winning streak at first singles and his second consecutive All-BIG EAST honor.
 The 2013 season was the first time over the last seven years that a Rebhuhn-coached squad did not reach double-digits in victories, a testament to the level of consistency that Rebhuhn has installed during his tenure at SJU.